codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 ---

-A Promotion Flow is a structured sequence of actions that automates the promotion of changes in products through various environments until deployment.
+A promotion flow is a structured sequence of actions that automates the promotion of changes in products through various environments until deployment.
 It ensures that code changes are automatically, systematically, and consistently moved, from development to production environments, enhancing the reliability and efficiency of deployments.

+We have a specialized Promotion Flow entity in Codefresh, dedicated to creating and managing multi-environment promotions!
-Promotion Flows streamline the process of moving code changes through different stages, such as testing, staging, and production.
-They automate repetitive tasks, reducing manual efforts, ensuring uniformity across deployments.
+Promotion Flows in Codefresh GitOps, backed by the power of Argo CD, streamlines the process of moving code changes through different stages, minus all the manual work of custom scripting to manage environment-specific requirements.
-By defining specific criteria for promotion, they help maintain the integrity of the software and reduce the likelihood of introducing bugs into production.

-Before creating promotion flows, review [notes on Promotion Flows](#notes-on-promotion-flows) which highlights key factors to be aware of in promotion flow behavior.
+Set up completely automated promotion flows with just a few clicks and at the same govern how promotions should happen in different environments.

+SCREENSHOT

+Review [key insights](#promotion-flow-behavior-key-insights) to understand promotion flow behavior before creating your first Promotion Flow.